FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerChannelCommand.md

 * `--tls`

   Use this flag to enable TLS communications for the `peer channel` command.
-The certificates specified with `--cafile` will be used for TLS communications to authenticate the connected orderer.
+The certificates specified with `--cafile` will be used for TLS communications to authenticate the orderer identified by `--orderer`.

 ## Usage